mdy666/mdy_triton/triton_kernels/flash_muon/README.md

 # Benchmark

 - I test the benchmark use the following code.
+GPU: H200.

 ```python
 device = "cuda"